shikhirsingh/ExtJS-AppCamp-Govt/Instructions/01-SetupInstructions/README.md

 ## Step 1: Obtain a Text editor or IDE

 You are free to use any IDE you wish.
 If you don't have one, consider downloading [Visual Studio Code](http://code.visualstudio.com/) which works on macOS, Linux, or Windows.
 Other good options include Visual Studio, Eclipse, and WebStorm.
-Please avoid using Notepad.
+Notepad is strongly discouraged.

 ## Step 2: Create the Course Folder